ThyCowLord/puzzle/README.md

 # Simple program for a nice puzzle.
 Works on all OS's and needs some computer knowledge.
+However a GUI is needed.